 - Environment and surroundings are sometimes overlooked.
 Still, they can help you determine colors for a home that fits into the area’s overall look or the natural surroundings.

 - A home’s architectural style is the next part of the color equation to consider.
 You want your color scheme to fit the design of your home.

 - Even in new homes, historic colors that have stood the test of time can inspire its color schemes, styles, and elements.

-This step-by-step guide shows you exactly what you need to know to create a cohesive look and achieve maximum curb appeal.
+This step-by-step guide shows you exactly what you need to know to achieve maximum curb appeal.

 About the Author

 Kate Smith is an internationally recognized color expert, consultant, and designer.
-She is a skilled colorist & a color consultant who has lent her expertise to DaVinci Roofscapes for over a decade.
-Kate helps YOU select colors that you will love.
+She is a skilled colorist & a color consultant.
+For over a decade, Kate has lent her expertise to DaVinci Roofscapes.
+Kate helps YOU select colors you will love for many years.